Huntington Beach

 Huntington City Beach Photos and Information, Huntington Beach, California

-Huntington City Beach stretches along Pacific Coast Highway in Huntington Beach, California between Beach Boulevard and Seapoint Street.
+Huntington City Beach stretches along Pacific Coast Highway in Huntington Beach, California between Beach Boulevard to the south and Seapoint Street to the north for an approx. 3.5 mile span.
 Huntington City Beach is operated by the City of Huntington Beach - Beach Operations, which provides lifeguard services, regulates parking and maintains permits and policies for access, special events, concerts and maintenance.

 In the summer, Huntington City Beach enjoys several major sporting events that include US Open of Surfing and Beach Games, and even a fireworks show on July 4 at the beach.
 Huntington City Beach includes Pier Plaza, the location of a weekly Farmer's Market and Art Fair that has been voted the most scenic local market in Southern California.
 Summers bring top performers to Pier Plaza for the Summer Concert Series, sponsored by the City of Huntington Beach.
 From jazz to rock, soul and mamba to swing and hip hop, the location overlooking the Pacific Ocean and Huntington Beach not only features special concerts during this time but includes on most weekends, people bringing congas and drums to join in a tribal beat session at Pier Plaza.